How to Write a Retirement Letter of Resignation (Examples)

 Your intent to retire

-The most important thing you should include in your retirement letter of resignation is your intent to retire.
+The most important thing you should include in your letter is your intent to retire.
 This is your official notice informing the administration that you are retiring and that a date of your choice will be the last day you report to your job.

 If possible, you should discuss with your company ahead of time to make sure the date suits you and the company.
 There may be a little negotiation on the final date to make it work well for you.
 Then, put that date in the letter.
 This helps put everyone on the same page.